npanis/starter-movie-front-end/README.md

 1. Run `npm install`.

 Use `npm start` to run the application.
 If you deploy this application, create a `.env.production` file similar to the `.env.development` file.

+## Deploying to Render:
+1. package-lock.json should not be present.
+Make sure to delete it in your git repository
+2. Set env variables: NODE_VERSION to 16.20.2